f5devcentral/container-egress-service/README.md

 # container-egress-service
 A controller(CES) for controlling container egress traffic.
-Work with F5 AFM.
+Working with F5 AFM.

+More coming soon.